-Berries, citrus fruits, pomegranates and kiwis or kiwifruits make some of the most delicious mocktails with potential for immune health benefits.
-Like the vegetables, these fruits are super abundant in antioxidant and anti-inflammatory phytocompounds, including lycopene, lutein, beta carotene, anthocyanins, rutin, tocopherols, vitamins A, B9/ folate, C, E, and K, minerals potassium, iron, copper and magnesium.
+Berries, citrus fruits, pomegranates, and kiwis or kiwifruits make some of the most delicious mocktails with the potential for immune health benefits.
+Like the vegetables, these fruits are superabundant in antioxidant and anti-inflammatory phytocompounds, including lycopene, lutein, beta carotene, anthocyanins, rutin, tocopherols, vitamins A, B9/ folate, C, E, and K, minerals potassium, iron, copper and magnesium.

 What specific constituents in berries have properties that may boost our immune system?
 Berries in general are colorful.
-The phytonutrients lycopene, lutein, anthocyanins and quercetin are responsible for the colorful pigmentation.
-These phytonutrients are loaded with antioxidant, anti-inflammatory and antimicrobial potential.
-Additionally, berries contain antioxidant vitamins A, B9 (especially strawberries, blackberries, raspberries), C, E and K, minerals iron, potassium, and magnesium.
+The phytonutrients lycopene, lutein, anthocyanins, and quercetin are responsible for the colorful pigmentation.
+These phytonutrients are loaded with antioxidant, anti-inflammatory, and antimicrobial potential.
+Additionally, berries contain antioxidant vitamins A, B9 (especially strawberries, blackberries, and raspberries), C, E, and K, and minerals iron, potassium, and magnesium.

 2 cups organic sparkling apple cider, chilled